emberjs/website/source/guides/models/frequently-asked-questions.md

 Finally, keep in mind that you can combine queries and filters to take advantage of their respective strengths and weaknesses.
 Remember that records returned by a query to the server are cached in the store.
-You can use this fact to perform a query that starts matching records into the store, then create a filter that matches the same records.
+You can use this fact to perform a filter, passing it a query that starts matching records into the store, and a filter function that matches the same records.

 This will offload searching all of the possible records to the server, while still creating a live updating list that includes records created